grisp/rebar3_grisp_io/README.md

 This command allows you to validate an update that has been deployed on a device

+You must specify the serial number of the device in the command:

 ```shell
 rebar3 grisp-io validate <serial-number>
 ```